Mural — Bridging communities in St Neots

 Marcus Pickering, Chair, Love’s Farm Community Association

-Neotists were selected as the creative community organisation to take the project forward and plan the design and commission an illustrator.
+Neotists were selected as the creative community organisation to take the project forward plan the design and commission an illustrator.

 Neotists is a community of creative professionals in the St Neots area.
 Founded in 2015 with a vision to bring designers, artists, illustrators and photographers together to kick-start a dormant creative community in St Neots.

-Neotists selected a talented local illustrator, Carli Pfurtscheller, who has produced murals of the quality and size before.
+Neotists selected a talented local illustrator, Carli Pfurtscheller, who has produced murals of the same quality and size before.
 Working closely with Carli, we began looking at ways to visualise the idea of the community using local landmarks.
 We developed a shortlist of the iconic buildings and structures, parks and gardens, reserves and waterways, ensuring we didn’t exclude any features from the parishes that make up St Neots.

 From that shortlist, Carli could begin illustrating, which was a huge undertaking considering the size of the mural and the amount of time needed to draw each unique element.
 In total Carli spent over 110 hours producing the artwork and had this to say about the process.